Robert S. Leib, Senior Rabbi

 I am excited to collaborate with teachers, parents, students, leaders and colleagues at Beth Am to envision a learning community in which every learner knows they matter and understands that Judaism and Torah are their gifts to receive, hold and transform.

-Not only am I entering this “house of the people,” but I am happy to bring with me a growing family: I married Dr. David Fryer, a professor of Women’s and Gender Studies at Drexel, and a lifelong Philadelphian, in the spring of 2017.
+Not only am I entering this “house of the people,” but I am happy to bring with me a growing family: I married Dr. David Fryer, a lifelong Philadelphian, in the spring of 2017.
 Between us we have four terrific children: Elie, Ruthie, Elijah and Ezra.

 Additionally, I am a member of the Central Conference of American Rabbis, the Women’s Rabbinic Network and the Association for Reform Jewish Educators.
 I am also a member of the Philadelphia Board of Rabbis and an active participant in many programs and development opportunities offered by the Jewish Learning Venture.